as-ideas/TransformerTTS/README.md

-# ForwardTransformerTTS: a Text to Speech Transformer
+# TransformerTTS: a Text to Speech Transformer
 Implementation of a non-autoregressive Transformer based neural network for TTS.<br>
 This repo is based on the following papers:
 - [Neural Speech Synthesis with Transformer Network](https://arxiv.org/abs/1809.08895)